 It’s partly an important piece of infrastructure for organising, but it’s also an important piece of infrastructure for movement-building.
 Because if you have a hub in the city where there’s loads of different political and cultural stuff going on, and people are going to meet each other, a community will start to develop around the space.
 Relationships will build, people will start to cross-pollinate ideas, and that physical space then becomes the basis of a process of broader movement-building.
 That then has significance beyond the four walls of the space.

 So yeah, it’s an idea I’ve had for quite a long time, but when I lived in London it never seemed possible.
-Whereas moving to Manchester, it felt like it was more possible – because, obviously, rents are lower.
-But also it felt like there was a need for something like it in the city.
-There are a lot of bars and clubs, but there wasn’t really anywhere that felt like it was the hub for grassroots stuff.
+Whereas moving to Manchester, it felt like it was more possible.
+Obviously, rents are lower — but it also felt like there was a need for something like it in the city.
+There are a lot of bars and clubs, but there wasn’t really anywhere that felt like a hub for grassroots stuff.

 Which is surprising, given the nature of the city and the fact there are so many people who live here that are involved with social justice and activist projects.